 • All children under age 5 years with no previous pneumococcal conjugate vaccine (PCV) or incomplete PCV status should receive PCV15 or PCV20

-• Parents of children age 6-18 years with any of the following medical conditions should speak with a healthcare professional to determine if their child needs any additional pneumococcal vaccines:
+• Parents of children age 6-18 years with any of the following health conditions should speak with a healthcare professional to determine if their child needs any additional pneumococcal vaccines:

 • Lung, heart, liver, or kidney disease